 Step-by-Step Workflow Overview

-Start with a simple truth: efficient content production breaks down into repeatable phases—ideate, produce, assemble, publish, then repurpose.
+Efficient content production consists of five repeatable phases: ideate, produce, assemble, publish, and repurpose.
 When those phases are defined and automated where sensible, teams move faster and maintain consistent quality across formats.

 Prerequisites